teddyprawoto/git-github/README.md

 # git-github

-This repo for learning git/github only
+This repo for learning git/github only.
+So it could be messed everywhere.